tjntomas/HADashboard-widgets/custom_widgets/basegraph/README.md

     height: 324                # Optional.
 Specify the height of the widget in pixels.
 Default is 215 pixels.
 ````

-### Graph to show the daily power consumption from a Sparsnäs device.
+### Graph to show the daily power consumption from a Sparsnäs device
 This is the middle right widget in the image above.
 In this widget, we specify the SQL query explicitly instead of just grabbing the trace from influxdb.
 In this way, we can use all features of the SQL query language that influxdb supports.
 ````yaml